 Critical illness cover offers assurance cover in case of certain serious illness or disability as the result of an injury.
 This form of financial protection typically pays out a lump sum upon diagnosis of a range of conditions (strokes, heart attacks, cancer, etc).
 Payouts can be used to pay off debts or mortgage repayments, which employees might not otherwise be able to afford while being out of work.

-Despite the fact that 47% of people say their top financial concern is what would happen to their family if the main breadwinner could no longer bring in money, only 14% of Brits have critical illness cover and one in three don’t know how they would cope if they suffered a critical illness.
+Despite the fact that in 2017 47% of people said their top financial concern was what would happen to their family if the main breadwinner could no longer bring in money, only 14% of Brits had critical illness cover in 2016 and one in three didn’t know how they would cope if they suffered a critical illness.
 Critical illness cover is something your employees need and want to know about today.

 Private Medical Insurance